veersenjadhav/Vchat/README.md

 Just install the *Vchat.apk* in your android phone and sign up for chat.

-Folder *'www'* contains actual source code.
+Folder *'index.html'* contains actual source code.